San Pedro Comitancillo: Economy

-Business

 There are some local businesses in San Pedro Comitancillo Oaxaca.
 One is the local free market where people from the town goes to sell their local products, such as corn, cheese, milk or some traditional dishes.
 The second is an old drugstore "Farmacia San Pedro" which has 27 years old of history in this town, and is the most complete store.
 There are two more drugstores and some other kind of locals.
 There are several "puestos de comida" it means night restaurants which sell "tlayudas" -singular and delicious local dish.